awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

 ## Create a subnet for AWS Cloud9<a name="vpc-settings-create-subnet"></a>

-You can use the Amazon VPC console to create a subnet for a VPC that is compatible with AWS Cloud9\.
+You can use the Amazon VPC console to create a subnet for a VPC that's compatible with AWS Cloud9\.
+Whether you can create a private or public subnet for your EC2 instance depends on how your environment connects to it:
++ **Direct access through SSH:** public subnet only
++ **Access through Systems Manager**: public or private subnet

+The option to launch your environment's EC2 into a private subnet is available only if you create a "no\-ingress" EC2 environment using [the console, command line, or AWS CloudFormation](ec2-ssm.md)\.

+You follow the [same steps to create a subnet](#create-subnet-proc) that can be made public or private\.
+If the subnet is then associated with a route table that has a route to an internet gateway, it becomes a public subnet\.
+But if the subnet is associated with a route table that does not have a route to an internet gateway, it becomes a private subnet\.
+For more information, see [Configuring a subnet as public or private](#public-private-subnet)

 If you followed the previous procedure to create a VPC for AWS Cloud9, you do not also need to follow this procedure\.
 This is because the **Create new VPC** wizard creates a subnet for you automatically\.

 **Important**
 The AWS account must already have a compatible VPC in the same AWS Region for the environment\.
 For more information, see the VPC requirements in [Amazon VPC requirements for AWS Cloud9](#vpc-settings-requirements)\.
 For this procedure, we recommend you sign in to the AWS Management Console, and then open the Amazon VPC console using credentials for an IAM administrator user in your AWS account\.
 If you can't do this, check with your AWS account administrator\.
 Some organizations may not allow you to create subnets on your own\.
-If you cannot create a subnet, check with your AWS account administrator or network administrator\.
+If you cannot create a subnet, check with your AWS account administrator or network administrator\.<a name="create-subnet-proc"></a>

+**To create a subnet**

 1. If the Amazon VPC console isn't already open, sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc](https://console.aws.amazon.com/vpc)\.